SCI 2100: Anatomy & Physiology

 Course Description

 This year-long course provides an overview of the structure and function of the human body, God’s ultimate creation.
-Students learn the terminology related to the structure of body systems and how structure facilitates healthy body functioning.
-Students analyze the impact of disease or injury on how the body works.
-All major body systems are reviewed.
-Students engage with lab activities and demonstrations to support the lessons and are expected to research and write on various assigned topics.
-While a good foundational course for students who wish to pursue medicine, physiology, or other allied health fields later, this course provides a strong understanding of the bodies given to each of us by God as a temple of the Holy Spirit.
+Students learn the terminology related to the structure of body systems and how this structure facilitates healthy body functioning.
+Based on this, students analyze the impact of disease or injury on how the body works.
+All major body systems are covered with supporting lab activities and demonstrations.
+Students are expected to research independently and write on various assigned topics.
+This course establishes a foundation for students interested in medicine, allied health, or advanced sciences.
+Due to the content and the use of clinical images that may be graphic in nature, this course is intended for mature students in the 11th or 12th grade.
+Some lab exercises will contain video and still images of human cadavers.
+Sensitive topics and terminology related to the human body are used throughout the course.

 Next Start Date*